-Do not report on this line 26 amounts reported in accordance with instructions for (i) Part II, lines 7, 8 and 9, Income (loss) from U.S. partnerships, foreign partnerships and other pass-through entities, and (ii) Part II, line 10, Items relating to reportable transactions.
+Do not report on this Form 8916-A and line 26 amounts reported in accordance with the instructions for Part II, lines 7, 8, 9, and 10.

 Line 27.
 Corporate Owned Life Insurance Premiums

 Report on line 27 all amounts of insurance premiums attributable to any life insurance policy if the corporation is directly or indirectly a beneficiary under the policy or if the policy has a cash value.
 Report in column (d) the amount of the premiums that are deductible for federal income tax purposes.